nvdla/doc/doc/hw/v1/ias/unit_description.rst

 Power Consideration
 ~~~~~~~~~~~~~~~~~~~

-Convolution buffer applies SLCG for registers in data path beyond SRAMs.
+The Convolution Buffer applies clock gating for registers in the data path
+beyond the SRAMs.
-The clock of data path of convolution buffer is gated by SLCG when it is
+The clock of Convolution Buffer data path is gated by SLCG when it is
-idle and no HW-layer is available from programmable registers.
-While
+idle and no HW-layer is available from the programmable registers.
-SLCG does not clock gate the regfile sub module inside convolution
-buffer.
+The configuration register block inside the convolution buffer is not
+clock gated so that a new configuration can be programmed.

 Convolution Sequence Controller
 -------------------------------